saltstack/salt/doc/topics/best_practices.rst

 text, which is quite problematic.
 It results in several issues which may not be immediately visible.

-The first of these issues is clear to most users, the password being visible in this state.
+The first of these issues is clear to most users -- the password being visible in this state.
 This  means that any minion will have a copy of this, and therefore the password which is a major security concern as minions may not be locked down as tightly as the master server.

-The other issue that can be encountered is access by users ON the master.
+The other issue that can be encountered is access by users on the master.
 If everyone has access to the states (or their repository), then they are able to review this password.
-Keeping your password data accessible by only a few users is critical for both security, and peace of mind.
+Keeping your password data accessible by only a few users is critical for both security and peace of mind.

 There is also the issue of portability.
 When a state is configured this way it results in multiple changes needing to be made.
-This was discussed in the sections above, but it is a critical idea to drive home.
+This was discussed in the sections above but it is a critical idea to drive home.
 If states are not portable it may result in more work later!

 Fixing this issue is relatively simple, the content just needs to be moved to